HamimAdal/Evaluation-of-Sample-Algorithms-Simulation-/README.md

 This case follows a further inspection of how well the space leverages sensors and what effects do the distribution of sensors have on the algorithm’s functionality.
 To make the problem more challenging, we do not assume the estimated sensor readings at the target location to be perfect.
 As a matter of fact, the precision of the projected sensor reading at the desired location is entirely dependent on the interpolation method (we used Inverse Distance Weighting Formula) employed to compute the level of illumination.

 The first key study in this case was to find out whether the distribution of sensors in space has any effect on the performances of the algorithms.
 Table 2 compares and summarizes the success rates of the algorithms when the sensors are randomly distributed across the space and when they are systematically placed following a certain protocol.
-Our analysis revealed that distributing sensors in a particular order (such as virtual dotted regular polygons depicted in Figure 6(b), where red icons represent sensors attached to each vertex) tended to result in a higher success rate of providing solutions compared to random sensor placement.
+Our analysis revealed that distributing sensors in a particular order (such as virtual dotted regular polygons depicted in Figure 3(b), where red icons represent sensors attached to each vertex) tended to result in a higher success rate of providing solutions compared to random sensor placement.

+**Table 2:** Performance difference of the algorithms based on the distribution of sensors in the Space.

 | Sensor Distribution                         | Number of Experiments Conducted | Found Solution for Algorithm 1 | Found Solution for Algorithm 2 | Found Solution for Algorithm 3 |
 |---------------------------------------------|---------------------------------|--------------------------------|--------------------------------|--------------------------------|